Enfoid/dataMine2Sql/README.md

 dataMine2Sql
 ============

-short extension to the DataMine Plugin
+hard-extension to the DataMine Plugin to write and read collected data into a (my)Sql Database for re-use and backup

-d